Business Risks and Uncertainties

 15. Risks Associated with Safety

-Occupational accidents involving employees or service providers could interfere with the group's business activities.
-The group maintains equipment, establishes work standards, and conducts education and daily management to prevent accidents, but if additional countermeasure costs become necessary as a result of the occurrence of a large-scale occupational accident or the like, there could be adverse impacts on the group's operating results and financial condition.
+Occupational accidents involving employees or service providers, as well as fires and explosions, could interfere with the Group's business activities.
+The Group maintains equipment, establishes work standards, and conducts education and daily management to prevent accidents, but if additional countermeasure costs become necessary as a result of the occurrence of a large-scale occupational accident, fire or explosion, or the like, there could be adverse impacts on the Group's operating results and financial condition.

 16. Risks Associated with the Environment